EDUCBA Logo

 The flush statement works as below:

-Before flushing the logs, it is always a good practise to take backup of the log files in some directory.
+Before flushing the logs, it is always a good practice to back up the log files in some directory.

 1. Flush Binary logs